Our Vision and Values

 Charo Trigo looks after vacancies and admissions and is our office support.

-Mike Brent is our interim Finance Manager, assisted by Sarah Brown.
-They manage the financial affairs of Abbeyfield Southern Oaks for both our supported living and extra care development project.
+Mandy Coe is our Finance Managerand manages the financial affairs of Abbeyfield Southern Oaks for both our supported living and extra care development project.
+She is assisted by Hermione Dawson.

 News and Updates